Private Pilot Insurance Leisure Flights Europe

 1. Check compliance with EU Regulation 785/2004.

-2. Choose CSL coverage of at least five million euros.
+2. Choose CSL cover with at least five million euros.

-3. Clarify the geographical scope before each international flight.
+3. Clarify the geographical scope before every flight abroad.

-4. Use your experience and additional training to reduce premiums.
+4. Use your experience and further training to reduce premiums.

-Professional advice helps you find the right solution.
-This way, you can focus on what really matters: the joy of flying.
+Professional advice will help you find the right solution.
+That way, you can concentrate on what really matters: the joy of flying.

 FAQ